 South Asian University is located in New Delhi.
-Currently the university is functioning from its Akbar Bhawan Campus in Chanakyapuri, New Delhi.
-A 100 acre campus in Maidan Garhi in South Delhi has been allotted by the Government of India where construction is in full swing and we hope to be able to shift there by 2018.
+Currently the university functions from its Akbar Bhawan Campus in Chanakyapuri, New Delhi.
+A permanent campus of about 100 acres in Maidan Garhi in South Delhi has been allotted by the Government of India where construction is in full swing and we hope to be able to shift there by 2018.

 Q3.
 What major courses does SAU offer?

-Currently SAU offers Masters & Ph.D. programmes in Applied Mathematics, Biotechnology, Computer Science, Development Economics, International Relations, Law & Sociology.
+Currently SAU offers Masters & PhD programmes in Applied Mathematics, Biotechnology, Computer Science, Economics, International Relations, Legal Studies & Sociology.

 Q4.
-Are the degrees provided by South Asian University recognised?
+Are the degrees provided by the South Asian University recognised?

-As per an inter-governmental agreement, the degrees provided by South Asian University are recognised in all the member nations of SAARC.
+Yes.
+The degrees provided by the South Asian University are recognised in all the member nations of SAARC.

 Q5.
 What is the eligibility criteria required for admission?

 For admission to Master’s & PhD programmes in Economics, Sociology, International Relations and Legal Studies, the minimum prescribed eligibility criteria is a minimum of 50% marks or an equivalent gradein the qualifying degree..

 For admission to Master’s & PhD programmes in Applied Mathematics, Biotechnology and Computer Science, the minimum prescribed eligibility percentage is a minimum of 55% marks or an equivalent grade in the qualifying degree.